ramadoiranedar/user_micro/README.md

 # User Microservice

+## Version 1.2.0

 Microservice designed to manage user entities within the Terasehat system.
 Provides basic functionalities such as user registration, authentication, and user information management.

+## Contributing
+If you'd like to contribute to the development of the User Microservice, please follow the guidelines and existing code styles.

+### Basic Knowledge

+First, make sure you need to following the existing code styles and the architecture.

+- semantic versioning

+  - Perform semantic versioning when you make changes (major/minor/patch) to the source code by updating several files or text in: ./api/swagger.yaml, ./config/app.yaml, ./README.md

+  - And don't forget to update `git tag` versioning when you `push` your changes

+- create new endpoint

+  You can start to create a new endpoint by following this steps:

+  - Define a new endpoint at `./api/swagger.yaml`.
+    - make sure when define response you need to use `results` as object for consumer this endpoint
+    - make sure when define request parameters and response you don't make a redundant parameter and must be useful information
+    - make sure you when create function using DTO object from the handler layer and so on until the last layer repository. (eg. h.HealthCheckGetV1Health(params) using DTO health_check.GetV1HealthParams)
+	  - and you can passing everything you need from route params above to handler
+  - Generate your new endpoint by the makefile command: `make gen`.
+And dont always remember **Don't Forget** to regenerate server and client goswagger After doing some changes at `swagger.yaml` file.
+  - Define a new route at `./internal/routes`.
+You can create new file for new module or feature (eg. registration, authentication, etc).
+  - Define a new handler at `./internal/handlers`.
+You can create new file for new module or feature (eg. registration, authentication, etc).
+  - If Needed.
+Define a new usecase at `./internal/usecases`.
+You can create new file for new module or feature (eg. registration, authentication, etc).
+  - If Needed.
+Define a new repository at `./internal/repositories`.
+You can create new file for new module or feature (eg. registration, authentication, migration, integration etc).

 ---